CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/01-check.md

 You can see that when PostgreSQL returns the table statements it shows all the constraints in a section on the bottom of the output titled "Check Constraints".
 You can also see that PostgreSQL created the name "people_age_check" for our unnamed check constraint on the on the age column.

-The choice to make your check constraints table or column constraints is only a matter of preference, it makes no different to functionality or performance in the database.
+The choice to make your check constraints table or column constraints is only a matter of preference, it makes no difference to functionality or performance in the database.

 ## Deleting Constraints